denko-rb/denko-piboard/README.md

   - [Change Raspberry Pi I2C Bus Speed](https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/) (Raspberry Spy)
   - [Raspberry Pi Pinout](https://pinout.xyz/)

-**Note:** Unlike microcontrollers used by the main gem, I2C frequency is set at boot time in Linux, and cannot be changed on a per-transmission basis.
+**Note:** I2C frequency is set at boot time in Linux, and cannot be changed on a per-transmission basis.

-**Note:** Again, unlike the microcontroller gem, pins bound to an I2C, SPI or UART interface cannot be used for Digital I/O at all.
+**Note:** Pins bound to an I2C, SPI or UART interface cannot be used for Digital I/O at all.

-**Note:** Once a hardware PWM channel is activated on a given pin, the GPIO associated with that pin cannot be used for Digital I/O until rebooting.
+**Note:** Once Hardware PWM is used on a given pin, that pin cannot be used for Digital I/O again, until reboot.

 ### 2. Get Permission
-By default, only the `root` user might have access to GPIO, I2C and SPI devices.
-If you don't want to run your Ruby scripts as `root`, [this section](http://vickash.com/2024/08/06/ruby-lgpio-on-orangepi-zero2w.html#step-6-get-permission) of my Orange Pi Zero 2W setup tutorial is broadly applicable.
-It should give your user permissions, regardless of SBC or Linux distro in use.
+By default, only `root` might have access to GPIO / I2C / SPI / PWM.
+If you don't want to run Ruby scripts as `root`, [this section](http://vickash.com/2024/08/06/ruby-lgpio-on-orangepi-zero2w.html#step-6-get-permission) of my Orange Pi tutorial should work for any setup.

 ## More Examples
-Some examples are [in this gem](examples), but examples from the [main gem](https://github.com/denko-rb/denko/tree/master/examples) can be modified to work too:
+There are Linux specific examples [here](examples), but [main gem examples](https://github.com/denko-rb/denko/tree/master/examples) can be modified to work too:

 1. Replace setup code:
   ```ruby